samfargo/townscout/README.md

 **Non‑Goals.** Live traffic, multimodal chaining (walk→transit→drive), and route turn‑by‑turn.

-**Important Limitation.** TownScout uses a matrix factorization approach (`hex→anchor + anchor→POI`) that can violate triangle inequality in complex road networks.
+**Important Limitation.** vicinity uses a matrix factorization approach (`hex→anchor + anchor→POI`) that can violate triangle inequality in complex road networks.
 This may produce routing approximations that differ significantly from true shortest paths, especially in suburban/rural areas.
 See `docs/ARCHITECTURE_OVERVIEW.md` for details and proposed mitigation strategies.

 ---